ghga-de/state-management-service/README.md

   ```

 - **`db_permissions`**: List of permissions that can be granted on a collection.
 Use * to signify 'all'.
 The format is '<db_name>.<collection_name>.<permissions>', e.g. 'db1.collection1.crud'.
-The permissions are 'c' for create, 'r' for read, 'u' for update, and 'd' for delete.
-If db_permissions is None, no operations are allowed on any database or collection.
+The permissions are 'r' for read and 'w' for write.
+Deletion is a write operation.
+If db_permissions are not set, no operations are allowed on any database or collection.
 Default: `null`.

   - **Any of**